- Uptime: 99.98%

 3. Steep Renewal Fees

 Just like all EIG companies, the Bluehost pricing policy is to attract customers with very low initial fees.
-Upon services renewal, the charges grow considerably.
+Upon service renewal, the charges grow considerably.
 The second of the shared plans increases only twofold, whereas the other fees grow three times, on average.

-Such approach is not reserved exclusively for EIG hosts, but it is definitely typical for the brands owned by the giant.
+Such an approach is not reserved exclusively for EIG hosts, but it is definitely typical for the brands owned by the giant.